The Peace Science Digest provides access to and useful analysis of the top research in the field of Peace and Conflict Studies.

 - Advance the understanding and growth of the Global Peace System by promoting, developing, and collaborating with peacebuilding efforts across all sectors of society.

 - Peace Science provides a path to a more just and peaceful world.

 - Poverty, employment, energy, education, the environment, and other social and natural factors are interconnected in peacebuilding.

 - We are at a stage in human history where we can say with confidence that there are better and more effective alternatives to war and violence.

 - Featured articles are selected based on their contribution to the field of Peace Science and the scientific integrity derived from the peer-review process.
 Peer-reviewed journals evaluate the quality and validity of a scientific study, giving us the freedom to focus on an article’s relevance and potential contribution to the field.

-- The authors of the Peace Science Digest do not claim their analysis is the only way to look at any given topic, but aim to extract key elements based on the core principles and strict ethical scrutiny consistent in all publications of the War Prevention Initiative.
+- The authors of the Peace Science Digest do not claim their analysis is the only way to look at any given topic but aim to extract key elements based on the core principles and high ethical standards consistent in all publications of the War Prevention Initiative.